jupyter-xeus/cpp-terminal/README.md

 ## How to use

-Adding CPP-Terminal to your project is really easy.
+Adding CPP-Terminal to your own project is really easy.
 We have collected various ways with easy how-to's [in our documentation](https://github.com/jupyter-xeus/cpp-terminal/wiki/Adding-CPP-Terminal-to-your-ptoject).

 ## Documentation